Silk Overview

 but the framework is built to support this use case.
 The expected flow

-is that the OS notification occurs on nsIWidget
+is that the OS notification occurs on nsIWidget, which retrieves the

 implementation of Silk does not handle this case and needs to be built